-- The baby may not be able to suckle well at the breast.
+- The baby may not be feeding well at the breast.

-- The mother is going back to work.
+- The mother is going back to paid work.

-- The mother may prefer to feed using a bottle.
+- The mother may prefer to feed using a bottle with breastmilk.

 How breastmilk is produced

-Hormones play an important role in milk production.
+Hormones play an important role in breastmilk production.
 When the nipple is stimulated, a signal is sent to the pituitary gland in the brain to release a hormone called oxytocin.
-Oxytocin causes the milk-filled alveoli to tighten and milk is squeezed into the ducts where it travels down to the nipple and begins to drip out.
+Oxytocin causes the milk-filled alveoli to squeeze milk into the ducts where it travels down to the nipple and begins to drip out.

-A baby’s suckling mouth is the most successful trigger, but stimulating the nipple by hand (combined with breast massage and breast expression) can also start the milk-releasing process.
+A baby’s suckling at the breast is the most successful trigger, but stimulating the breast by hand (combined with breast massage and breast expression) can also start the let-down.

-In the first week, after your milk has ‘come in’, you can expect to produce about 300–500 ml of breastmilk in a 24-hour period.
-This should increase to about 600–700 ml over the following two to three weeks.
+By about 7 days you can expect to produce about 500 ml of breastmilk in a 24-hour period.
+This increases to about 600 to 700 ml over the following 2 to 3 weeks.
 Breastmilk can be expressed by:

 - hand-held breast pump